vega/vega-lite/site/docs/transform/sample.md

 permalink: /docs/sample.html
 ---

-The **sample** transform randomly samples a data stream to create a smaller stream.
+The sample transform filters random rows from the data source to reduce its size.
 As input data objects are added and removed, the sampled values may change in first-in, first-out manner.
 This transform uses [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling) to maintain a representative sample of the stream.

 ## Sample Transform Definition